William S. Breffle

 - PhD, Economics, University of Colorado at Boulder

 Dr. Breffle is an applied microeconomist specializing in environmental economics.
-Prior to joining Michigan Tech, he conducted economics research primarily for testimony for large Natural Resource Damage Assessments, typically at Superfund sites.
+Prior to joining Michigan Tech, for 12 years he conducted economics research primarily for testimony for large Natural Resource Damage Assessments at Superfund sites.
 He has done work in 15 states for a variety of stakeholders, working mainly with State and Federal Trustees.
-As a result, he brings practical and policy-relevant experience to Michigan Tech classrooms.
+As a result, when he joined Michigan Tech in 2007 he brought practical and policy-relevant experience.
+He routinely collaborates with students and faculty on a wide spectrum of projects.

-Dr. Breffle regularly presents new research at national professional meetings, is published in peer-reviewed books and top journals, and brings grant funding to Michigan Tech.
+Dr. Breffle is well-published in peer-reviewed books and journals, and has managed significant funding at Michigan Tech.
 He has published over twenty research papers and twenty technical reports.
 Two of Dr. Breffle’s journal articles were selected for the International Library of Environmental Economics and Policy book volumes as "important and influential essays."
-Another publication co-authored by Dr. Breffle in 2006 was recently listed among the top 200 "most influential" research papers in the discipline of environmental and ecological economics based on a rigorous statistical evaluation of nearly seven thousand articles using the Web of Knowledge citation index.
+Another publication co-authored by Dr. Breffle in 2006 is listed among the top 200 "most influential" research papers in the discipline of environmental and ecological economics, based on a rigorous statistical evaluation of nearly seven thousand articles.

 The Great Lakes and their broader ecosystems help shape the industries, recreation, and culture of the people who live near them.
 The activities of those residents, in turn, affect the lakes and their ability to provide economic services.
-Dr. William S. Breffle, Associate Professor of Economics, is conducting research that examines the long-term environmental and economic impact of human activity on the Great Lakes environment.
-Dr. Breffle expects that, ultimately, the research will aid in the development of policy management tools that sustain and protect the environmental and human-use services provided by these critical resources.
+Dr. Breffle's research aids in the development of policy management tools that sustain and protect the environmental and human-use services provided by these critical resources.

 - Environmental economics